pytorch/vision/references/depth/stereo/README.md

 Both used 8 A100 GPUs and a batch size of 2 (so effective batch size is 16).
 The rest of the hyper-parameters loosely follow the recipe from https://github.com/megvii-research/CREStereo.
 The original recipe trains for **300000** updates (or steps) on the dataset mixture.
 We modify the learning rate schedule to one that starts decaying the weight much sooner.
-Throughout experiments we found that this reduces overfitting during evaluation time and gradient clip help stabilize the loss during a pre-mature learning rate change.
+Throughout the experiments we found that this reduces overfitting during evaluation time and gradient clip help stabilize the loss during a pre-mature learning rate change.

 ```
 torchrun --nproc_per_node 8 --nnodes 1 train.py \